 The impostors, impersonators and general all-around bad guys are at it again.
 According to the IRS, notifications to phishing@IRS.gov are up substantially on unsolicited emails, claiming to be from the IRS.
-It begs the question, would there ever be a solicited email from the IRS?
+It begs the question, would there ever be a solicited email from the IRS, or could it be fake?

 The subject line can vary, but there are variations of “Automatic Income Tax Reminder” or “Electronic Tax Return Reminder”.
 First, as any well-meaning tax professional will tell you, there is nothing automatic about income taxes and tax returns are not required to be filed electronically.
 Well, technically, if you are a preparer you must prepare them electronically, but the IRS does not require the individuals themselves to prepare them electronically.